Psianturi/near-jsonrpc-kotlin-client/README.md

 ## Testing

-- Coverage: enforced ≥80% using Kover for the client module.
-Coverage for the types module is being added incrementally.
+- Coverage: Kover enforces ≥80% on the client module.
+Generated classes in the types module are excluded from coverage; additional tests will be added progressively.

 Unit tests (transport logic, serialization):
 ```bash